-The Didi Galgalu one of the first Helle knife with a full tang construction.
+The Didi Galgalu is one of the first Helle knives with a full tang construction.
 The knife has been upgraded for 2021 with a new handle made of Kebony and a newly designed sheath.

 The knife itself is fairly big, suitable for medium to large hands.
 The shape of the handle offers a sturdy and safe grip even if held close to the blade, thanks to the double contoured handle.
 The handle is held in place by two sturdy brass rivets and a pipe rivet, where you can tie a cord or lanyard of leather.

 The blade is thin enough to perform well as a knife should when cutting or carving, yet strong enough for heavier tasks.
-Shaped and grinded with a Scandinavian ground and sharpened to razor sharpness right out of the box.
+Shaped and grinded with a Scandi grind and sharpened to razor sharpness right out of the box.
 The Didi has been widely accepted internationally by the bushcraft and outdoor community.

 Supplied with a sheath of high-quality leather with a new design for secure carry.